 GeneCards Summary for ACSL3 Gene

 ACSL3 (Acyl-CoA Synthetase Long-Chain Family Member 3) is a Protein Coding gene.
-Diseases associated with ACSL3 include saethre-chotzen syndrome.
-Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Diseases associated with ACSL3 include Saethre-Chotzen Syndrome.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and PPAR signaling pathway.
 GO annotations related to this gene include protein kinase binding and long-chain fatty acid-CoA ligase activity.
 An important paralog of this gene is ACSL4.

 UniProtKB/Swiss-Prot for ACSL3 Gene

 Acyl-CoA synthetases (ACSL) activates long-chain fatty acids for both synthesis of cellular lipids, and degradation via beta-oxidation.
 ACSL3 mediates hepatic lipogenesis (By similarity).
 Preferentially uses myristate, laurate, arachidonate and eicosapentaenoate as substrates (By similarity).
 Has mainly an anabolic role in energy metabolism.
 Required for the incorporation of fatty acids into phosphatidylcholine, the major phospholipid located on the surface of VLDL (very low density lipoproteins).